Last updated on May 24th, 2018

-Given the new and reaffirming knowledge that our government is watching us on the internet (and elsewhere), and given that the those who command the lions share of search engine traffic (Google, Yahoo, Microsoft) are participating in the NSA surveillance program (PRISM), I thought you might like to know how you can search the internet with anonymity, without being tracked or traced…
+Given the new knowledge that our government is watching us on the internet (and elsewhere), and given that the those who have the majority share of search engine traffic (the big G) are participating in the NSA surveillance program (PRISM), I thought you might like to know how you might search the internet with some amount of anonymity, without being tracked or traced…

-I have no affiliation and nothing to gain by promoting this website, except to provide you with a search-engine alternative to Google, Yahoo, Bing, etc… an alternative that keeps you anonymous.
-What you search for on the internet is no one’s business but your own – especially not your government…
+I have no affiliation and nothing to gain by promoting this, except to provide you with a search-engine alternative.
+An alternative that keeps you anonymous when you’re looking for something on the internet.

 No PRISM.
 No Surveillance.